-Place the carrots on direct heat and begin grilling, turning often to get all sides slightly charred.
-If they are cooking too fast (getting charred before they are fork tender), move to indirect heat to finish cooking.
-This process should take about 15-20 minutes, depending on the thickness of your carrots and how hot your grill is.
+Place the carrots on direct heat and begin grilling, turn them often to get all sides slightly charred.
+If they are cooking too fast (getting charred before they are fork tender), move them to indirect heat to finish cooking.
+This process should take about 12-15 minutes, depending on the thickness of your carrots and how hot your grill is.
 The carrots should be fork tender before removing.

 Best Glaze for Grilled Carrots

 While the carrots are grilling, prepare your glaze.
 We’re keeping it super simple with a combination butter, brown sugar, honey, and a pinch of salt.
 You can sub maple syrup if you prefer that sweeter flavor to the honey.
-Consider adding in any additional flavor elements to this, like orange juice, or your favorite baking spice (cinnamon is great with this!).
+Consider adding in any additional flavor elements to this, like orange juice, or your favorite baking spice (cinnamon is great with this!), or cayenne for heat.